SMTG-Bham/sumo/README.rst

 -----

 Primarily, sumo is intended to be used via the command-line, however, a fully-documented python API is also provided.
+A full manual, including tutorials and API documentation, is available online at `readthedocs.io <http://sumo.readthedocs.io/en/latest/>`__.
-The package documentation is still a WIP, however the built-in help (``-h``) option for each command provides a summary of the available options.
+Additionally, the built-in help (``-h``) option for each command provides a summary of the available options.

 Currently the scripts provided by sumo are: